San Filippo Neri, Genoa

+San Filippo Neri is a Baroque-style church on via Lomellini in central Genoa.

+History

-San Filippo Neri is a Baroque church on via Lomellini in central Genoa.
-The order of the Oratory of Saint Philip Neri had arrived in Genoa in 1643, under the sponsorship of the Oratorian and Marchese Camillo Pallavicini who was born in Genoa.
-Originally housed in the church of San Pancrazio, by 1674 the order began a move to this new site and built their church and chapter house on the site of a former palace of the Lomellino family.
+The order of the Oratory of Saint Philip Neri had arrived in Genoa in 1643, under the sponsorship of the Oratorian and Marchese Camillo Pallavicini, born in Genoa.
+Originally housed in the church of San Pancrazio, the order moved to this new site by 1674, and built their church and chapter house on the site of a former palace of the Lomellino family.
+In 1834 the church became the residence of the Genoa Conservatory, and the building was used solely by that music school until it was reclaimed by an edict of the Holy See in 1928.

 The nearby building on via Brignole De Ferrari houses the chapter house for the Oratory of Philip Neri.
 Designed by the architect Giovanni Battista Montaldo, it was built during the same period as the church.
 It is not clear who designed the church.

 Interior

 The ornate interior decoration was begun in 1674.
 The quadratura and some of the gilded and stucco decoration were completed by 1706 by Antonio Maria Haffner, the brother of the Bolognese painter Enrico Haffner.
-The nave ceiling frescoes of the Glory of St Philip Neri were completed by 1714 by Marcantonio Franceschini, who also painted the cornices with Miracles and Life of the Saint.
+The nave ceiling frescoes depict the Glory of St Philip Neri (1714) painted by Marcantonio Franceschini, who also painted the cornices with Miracles and Life of the Saint.